-EPRA BPR Checklist Summary table
+EPRA BPR Checklist Summary Table

+,

-Reference Recommendation EPM Core Additional Disclosure
+Reference Recommendation EPM Core Additiona Disclosure

 2 EPRA BPR - GENERAL RECOMMENDATIONS

 2.1 Language of financial reporting

 Financial reports in English x

-Websites and press releases in English X
+Websites and press releases in English x

 2.2 Compliance with EPRA BPR

 Include summary table similar to the one on page 7 which includes the EPRA Performance Measures x

-Clearly indicate within management report or website which EPRA BPR have been disclosed and where a user can find these disclosures within the report х
+Clearly indicate within management report or website which EPRA BPR have been disclosed and where a user can find these disclosures within the report x

-3 EPRA PERFORMANCE MEASURES (with their underlying ca alculations)
+3 EPRA PERFORMANCE MEASURES (with their underlying ca lculations)

 3.1 EPRA Earnings and EPS

 Disclose EPRA Earnings and EPRA Earnings per Share in accordance with the recommendations in Section 3.1 x

 3.2 EPRA NAV metrics

 Disclose EPRA Net Reinstatement Value x

 Disclose EPRA Net Tangible Assets x

 Disclose EPRA Net Disposal Value x

 3.3 EPRA Net Initial Yield (NIY) and 'topped-up' NIY

 Disclose EPRA NIY and 'topped-up' NIY using a format comparable with that included in Section 3.4 x

 3.4 EPRA Vacancy Rate

 Disclose EPRA Vacancy Rate x

 3.5 EPRA Cost Ratios

 Disclose EPRA Cost Ratios x

 3.6 EPRA LTV

 Disclose EPRA LTV x

-4 INVESTMENT PROPERTY REPORTING

-4.1 Accounting basis under IAS 40

-Account for their property investments based upon the fair value model x

-Where real estate companies decide not to follow the above recommendation and instead account for their investment properties based upon the depreciated cost model, the rationale for this should be clearly explained in the notes to the accounts x

-4.2 Valuation information

-Use an external valuer at least annually to determine the valuation of the entire investment portfolio and disclose the names of the firms undertaking the valuations x

-Valuations should be in accordance with the International Valuation Standards x
+3.7 EPRA Like-for-like rental growth reporting

+Disclose the like-for-like rental growth for each significant sector of the portfolio and each geographical business segment at least twice a year x

+Growth figures should be calculated year-on-year.
+Publish the growth in absolute amounts, applying fixed foreign currency exchange rates, as well as on a percentage basis x

+Describe the size, in value, of the total portfolio or investment portfolio on which the like-for-like rental growth is based x

-Disclose the basis for the valuer's fees x
+Disclose the basis and assumptions underlying the like-for-like information x

-43
+3.8 EPRA Capital expenditure disclosure

+Information on capital expenditure disclosure in accordance with Section 3.8 x

-Reference Recommendation EPM Core Additional Disclosure Either provide a summary of the valuation report/certificate approved by the valuer or a table which reconciles the amounts provided by the valuers to the amounts included in the financial statements x 4.3 Investment assets Information on completed investment properties in their management narrative or in an exhibit in accordance with 4.3 including: x Information on sub-portfolios as appropriate (e.g. sector, region or city) x A list of the major properties owned, containing the information detailed on page in 4.3 for each major property/building in the portfolio X 4.4 Development assets Information in management narrative on development assets, as detailed on 4.4 x 4.5 Like-for-like rental growth reporting Disclose the like-for-like rental growth for each significant sector of the portfolio and each geographical business segment at least twice a year X Growth figures should be calculated year-on-year.
-Publish the growth in absolute amounts, applying fixed foreign currency exchange rates, as well as on a percentage basis x Describe the size, in value, of the total portfolio or investment portfolio on which the like-for-like rental growth is based x Disclose the basis and assumptions underlying the like-for-like information x 4.6 Additional portfolio information Disclose the following additional information on property portfolio as follows: Rental data X Valuation data x Development and redevelopment property x Lease data x 4.7 Capital expenditure disclosure Information on capital expenditure disclosure in accordance with 4.7 x
+Reference Recommendation EPM Core Additional Disclosure 4 INVESTMENT PROPERTY REPORTING 4.1 Accounting basis under IAS 40 Account for their property investments based upon the fair value model x Where real estate companies decide not to follow the above recommendation and instead account for their investment properties based upon the depreciated cost model, the rationale for this should be clearly explained in the notes to the accounts x 4.2 Valuation information Use an external valuer at least annually to determine the valuation of the entire investment portfolio and disclose the names of the firms undertaking the valuations x Valuations should be in accordance with the International Valuation Standards x Disclose the basis for the valuer's fees x Either provide a summary of the valuation report/certificate approved by the valuer or a table which reconciles the amounts provided by the valuers to the amounts included in the financial statements x 4.3 Investment assets Information on completed investment properties in their management narrative or in an exhibit in accordance with 4.3 including: x Information on sub-portfolios as appropriate (e.g. sector, region or city) x A list of the major properties owned, containing the information detailed on page in 4.3 for each major property/ building in the portfolio x 4.4 Development assets Information in management narrative on development assets, as detailed on 4.4 x 4.5 Additional portfolio information Disclose the following additional information on property portfolio as follows: Rental data x Valuation data x Development and redevelopment property x Lease data x